edHelper.com

 By Trista L. Pollard

-3 In the western part of the United States, one of our most beautiful landforms was created this way.
+3 In the western part of the United States, you can see some very famous landforms that have been created this way.
 A landform is any natural structure that is found in nature like rivers, trees, and islands.
-After a million years of water eroding the soil and rocks, the Grand Canyon was born!
-Water continues to wash away huge amounts of rocks and soil from the banks or sides of rivers and hills each day.
+The Grand Canyon is America's most famous landform.
+Scientists have determined that the Grand Canyon began forming about 6 million years ago.
+They also say that it hasn't gotten much deeper over the past 1.2 million years.
+At the Grand Canyon, erosion has slowed.
+In other places, though, erosion is occurring much more quickly.
+Water continues to wash away rocks and soil from the banks or sides of rivers and hills each day.
 The soil and rocks are then washed into streams and rivers.
 Eventually, these earth materials are carried into the ocean.
 The ocean's waves also pound the cliffs and boulders (huge rocks) on the coast into sand.

 For the complete story with questions: click here for printable